 - observe our surroundings carefully

-- guard against giving identifying information to strangers, including Facebook, MySpace, and other online journals
+- guard against giving identifying information to strangers, including Facebook, Twitter, Instgram, and other social media

 - buying and protecting our own drinks

 However, we are much more likely to be assaulted by someone we know.
 In those more commons situations, it is important to:

 - pay attention to any internal warning signs or "gut" reactions